Editing an Existing Puzzle

 When doing as instructed, you will see this dialog

-The field you want to change is prefilled as you clicked the information with your mouse, and the existing value of the name is also filled into the title edit box, but you should change it to what you beleive is the right value.
+The field you want to change is pre-filled, as you clicked the information with your mouse, and the existing value of the name is also entered into the title edit box, but you should change it to what you believe is the correct value.

 Once you hit OK, your job is done.

-You can follow progress in your request messsage box
+You can follow the progress in your request message box...

-But you will also get a normal message in your inbox, when submitter accept/deny your request and if she accepts, another mail once your suggestion is implemented.
+...but you will also receive a normal message in your inbox when the submitter accepts/denies your request, and if they accept, you will get another email once your suggestion is implemented.

-The change form will look different, depending on the information, but the input method is that of the normal edit form when adding new puzzles.
+The change form will look different, depending on the information, but the input method is the same as the normal edit form when adding new puzzles.

-This is how you suggest change to a brand...
+This is how you suggest a change to a brand...

-Try to avoid changing in between cm and inches, as the original submitter most likely has a reason to choose the measurement system she did, when she originally added the puzzle.
+Try to avoid changing between 'cm' and 'inches', as the original submitter most likely has a reason to choose the measurement system they did when they originally added the puzzle.

 Removing existing information

-Naturally you can remove information such as an artist by simply suggestion to change the name given to an empty string, and thereby removeing that information.
+Naturally, you can remove information such as an artist by simply suggesting changing the name given to an empty string, and, thereby, removing that information.

 But you can also remove wrongly given puzzle categories or features, in much the same way as when suggesting a change.

-To remove a category, click the emoji of the category while holding down the CTRL key (long press on mobile phones)
+To remove a category, click/tap the emoji of the category while holding down the CTRL key (long press on mobile phones)

-Once you do, you are given the oppertunity to give a reason, before you hit OK to submit your request
+Once you do this, you will be allowed to give your reason before you click OK to submit your request.

 Once the request to remove this category is saved, it is handled in the same way as other change requests.